Flags of Our Fathers (film): Production

-The film rights to the book were purchased by DreamWorks in June 2000.
+The film rights to the book were purchased by DreamWorks Pictures in June 2000.
 Producer Steven Spielberg brought William Broyles to write the first drafts of the script, before director Clint Eastwood brought Paul Haggis to rewrite.
 In the process of reading about the Japanese perspective of the war, in particular General Tadamichi Kuribayashi, Eastwood decided to film a companion piece with Letters from Iwo Jima, which was shot entirely in Japanese.
-Bradley Cooper auditioned for one of the leading roles.
+Clint's son Scott and Bradley Cooper auditioned for one of the leading roles.
 Flags of Our Fathers was shot in the course of 58 days.
 Jared Leto was originally cast as Rene Gagnon but had to back out due to a tour commitment with his band, Thirty Seconds to Mars.

 Flags of Our Fathers cost $55 million, although it was originally budgeted at $80 million.
 Variety subsequently downgraded the price tag to $55 million.
 Although the film is taken from the American viewpoint of the battle, it was filmed almost entirely in Iceland and Southern California, with a few scenes shot in Chicago.
 Shooting ended early 2006, before production for Letters from Iwo Jima began in March 2006.

+Music

 Release

+The film was released in theaters in the United States on October 20, 2006.